Regalism: Implementation

 Regalism's origins were in the medieval period, but under increasingly under the Bourbon monarchy after 1700, regalists asserted authority over all ecclesiastical institutions, including the Inquisition.
 As early as the rule of Philip V claimed the power of appointment to church benefices in Spain, which had been the prerogative of the papacy.
 At the end of Hapsburg rule under the weak Charles II the papacy had reasserted control over appointments.
 Of major importance was the Spanish crown's assertion of the exclusive right of taxation in Spain.
-The number of bishops was reduced and their but the Bourbon monarchy sought to take back that power, putting appointments back in the hands of the crown.
+The number of bishops was reduced but the Bourbon monarchy sought to take back that power, putting appointments back in the hands of the crown.
 Any disputes could not be resolved directly with the papacy, but were required to go through the Spanish crown.
 Centralization of crown authority in Spain under the Bourbons did not simply apply to Church-State relations, as can be seen with Philip V's elimination privileges of the kingdom of Aragon and of Catalonia in the Nueva Planta decrees, so that Spain became a unified and centralized administration over practically all of Spain, except the Basque country and Navarre.
 Under Charles III of Spain and his heir Charles IV, regalism became the doctrine animating the centralization of power in the monarchy and emanating from Madrid.
 Most debates over what regalism has constituted focus on Church-State relations, especially over property and temporal authority.
 Regalists saw the Church's only sphere as the spiritual.
 The papacy and the Spanish crown negotiated a concordat in 1737 which granted the crown the right of appointment to benefices in Spain and to receive revenues previously directed to the papacy.

 Regalists contended that the monarchy was to have power in the temporal sphere of life on earth.
-The papacy had no right to nullify the monarchy’s exercise of temporal power.
-The regalists sought to diminish the papacy’s influence on political life in Spain.
-A way to undermine clerical autonomy was to restrict or eliminate the Church’s jurisdiction over clerics and make them subject to the monarchy’s power, as with any other subjects of the crown.
+The papacy had no right to nullify the monarchy's exercise of temporal power.
+The regalists sought to diminish the papacy's influence on political life in Spain.
+A way to undermine clerical autonomy was to restrict or eliminate the Church's jurisdiction over clerics and make them subject to the monarchy's power, as with any other subjects of the crown.
 The crown eliminated ecclesiastical privileges (fuero eclesiástico) that had given only canonical courts jurisdiction over priests, no matter what the offense, and gave royal courts jurisdiction.
 The crown also initiated the secularization of parishes, that is taking them out of the hands of the religious orders and placing them under the authority of the secular or diocesan clergy.
 Regulation of unruly behavior was taken out the hands of priests and put into royal officials' hands.